scala/scala-lang/blog/_posts/2020-09-15-scala-3-the-community-powered-release.md

 layout: blog-detail
 post-type: blog
 by: The Scala Center team
-title: The Scala Center stands with Black Lives Matter
+title: Scala 3 - A community powered release
 ---
 ## Scala 3 - A community powered release